Phil's World Pub Guides - Greater London, UK

 Essex Street off The Strand

 Euston Flyer This Fuller's house has rather good traditional decor, perhaps a little plastic.
 A full range of Fuller's ales is available on hand pump, along with draught Hoegaarden.
 The food is pretty good, I had Bangers and Mash.
-The time bell is located in the middle of the pub, worked from behind the bar by a rope and pulley system.
+The time bell, located in the middle of the pub and worked from behind the bar by a rope and pulley system, seems to have been removed since my original visit in 2002.

 83 Euston Road, opposite the new British Library